HelgaVonTrapp/DevOps-Course-Starter/README.md

 Open Github and then open actions to view the workflow tests to see if they have run successfully.
 Images are now deployed to DockerHub for development you can access using this link: 'https://hub.docker.com/repository/docker/helencurtis02/todo-app-dev/general'

-You can now run your production docker image using azure.
+You can now run your production docker image using Azure.
 --------------------------------------------------------
 Prerequisite is you have an azure account and you have installed the azure cli, follow these steps to deploy the production Todo App docker image to docker hub and to run the web app using azure.
 1. From a terminal window login to azure: ‘az login’